maxdml/dbos-kubernetes/README.md

 ## Setup

-This tutorial assume you already have a Kubernetes cluster deployed.
+This section assumes you already have a Kubernetes cluster deployed.
 You'll need a Postgres instance to backup your application.
 <details><summary><strong>Sample Postgres manifest</strong></summary>

 ```yaml